You cannot trade on material, non-public information you obtained as a result of your employment or as an outside consultant. Period, end discussion.

 The most recent example is the SEC’s announcement this week that it has charged a medical school professor, acting as a consultant to a biotech company with insider trading in the securities of that company in advance of the company’s November 10, 2020 announcement that it had achieved positive drug trial results for its flagship cancer drug Bemarituzumab.

-Rather than doing so, the professor was a defendant in an SEC case, and according to the press release settled with the SEC, after the complain was filed, agreeing to a permanent injunction and to pay a civil penalty in an amount to be determined by the court.
+Rather than doing so, the professor was a defendant in an SEC case and, according to the press release, settled with the SEC after the complaint was filed, agreeing to a permanent injunction and to pay a civil penalty in an amount to be determined by the court.

 Odds are that the penalty is in excess of $400,000 – a statutory penalty plus THREE TIMES the profit his trading generated.